 As an administrator, you will need to create Review Stages for your team.
 In this case, if a Review Stage required the ability to add/remove or view tags to which the Staff Attorney did not have adequate permissions, DISCO will alert you that the assigned reviewer does not have access to the necessary tags.
 Furthermore, it is also important to note that if you provide reviewers with access to Redactions and Notes within a Review Stage, that will override any restrictions that might have been placed on the reviewers due to their role assignments.

-This feature is available in all matters created on or after 11/14/2017.
+This feature is available in all databases created on or after 11/14/2017.
 If you have any questions on Tag Permissions, please do not hesitate to contact DISCO Support at firstname.lastname@example.org with your questions and we will be happy to help!